-The PII collected and maintained in Part 16 is from individuals alleging civil rights violations and/or individuals that are the subject of an alleged civil rights violation and is to cover reports of unsafe or unauthorized aviation activities concerning the perceived or actual violations of FAA regulation, order, or other provision of Federal law related to aviation safety or practices, including whistleblower, Suspected Unapproved Parts (SUP) and noise complaints.
+Some of the PII maintained in Part 16 is from individuals alleging civil rights violations and/or individuals that are the subject of an alleged civil rights violation.
+Part 16 PII also includes reports of unsafe or unauthorized aviation activities concerning the perceived or actual violations of FAA regulation, order, or other provision of Federal law related to aviation safety or practices, including whistleblower, Suspected Unapproved Parts (SUP) and noise complaints.
+The purpose of PII data contained in Part 16 is to provide read-only access to Part 16 complaints via the website.
 The FAA does not use this information for any other purpose.
 Records are retrieved by complainant and/or respondent name and case docket number.
 These records are covered by SORN DOT/FAA 845, Complaint Intake System, 87 FR 61649 (October 12, 2022).

 In addition to other disclosures, generally permitted under 5 U.S.C.
 552a(b) of the Privacy Act, all or a portion of the records or information contained in this system may be disclosed outside DOT as a routine use pursuant to 5 U.S.C.
 552a(b)(3) as follows:

 - To the Federal Bureau of Investigation, U.S. Customs Service, and the Department of Defense, the initial SUP complaints received by FAA, for their use in any civil/criminal investigations when an FAA suspected unapproved parts case is initiated. - To airport sponsors, federal agencies and departments operating manned and unmanned aircraft outside FAA's regulatory jurisdiction, and other operators of aerial landing and takeoff sites, records relating to noise complaints stemming from their operations to ensure consistency between the FAA and these entities on noise complaints. - To manned and unmanned aircraft operators when necessary to resolve a complaint pertaining to the operator, or when necessary to ensure consistency between the FAA and the operator in responding to noise complaints.
 Records disclosed pursuant to this routine use are limited to the following information: geolocation only to the extent necessary to identify the general location of the noise complaint; time and date of complaint; and description of the complaint or inquiry.
-Complainant names and contact information will not be disclosed pursuant to this routine use. - To officials of labor organizations.
+Complainant names and contact information will not be disclosed pursuant to this routine use.

+• To officials of labor organizations